ValyaVyrodova/programing-notes/README.md

 - Wrote one command in your terminal to transpile ES6 code to ES5 In the terminal window type:

-`npm install babel-cli` //в терминале!!!
+`npm install babel-cli` //!!!
 This installs one of the two required Babel packages.
 `npm install babel-preset-env` // This installs the second of two required Babel packages.
 `npm run build`